radiosilence/redux-rx-http/README.md

 More complex usage
 ------------------

-Of course, simply getting a potato is simple, but each function takes a secondary argument of a relevant thing:
+Of course, simply getting a potato is simple, but each function takes a third argument of a relevant thing:

   * Query params: `rxHttpGet`